 1. Wood Was Wet When It Was Painted

-If only the surface of the wood is wet, then 1 sunny day is usually needed for drying prior to painting.
+If only the surface of the wood is wet, then only one sunny day is usually needed for drying prior to painting.
 If the wood is saturated, several sunny or windy days are necessary.

 Sunlight degrades the unfinished wood surface, thus it will never hold paint as well as fresh wood.
-If the unfinished wood is exposed more than 3 to 4 weeks, lightly sand or power wash the surface to remove the thin layer of degraded wood before applying paint.
+If the unfinished wood is exposed more than three weeks, lightly sand or power wash the surface to remove the thin layer of degraded wood before applying paint.

 When water-based paints cure, the water should evaporate as fast or faster than the solvents.
 After the water has evaporated, the paint will shrink to nearly its final shape.
 As the solvents evaporate, the paint chemically reacts to form a hard material.
 When it is too humid, water cannot evaporate and the solvents may evaporate first, causing the paint to cure while still in a water-filled state.
 You cannot recover from this type of disaster.
 Oil-based paints will also fail if weather conditions are too humid.

 6. Humidity in the House Was Too High During the Heating Season